IPK-BIT/edal-pgp-knowledgebase/CONTRIBUTING.md

 # Contribution Guide

-Your contribution to the e!Dal-PGP Knowledge Base is highly appreciated.
+Your contribution to the e!DAL-PGP Knowledge Base is highly appreciated.
 This guide is intended to show you how to contribute new articles and tutorials or review and adapt parts of existing ones.
 For changes and suggestions, feel free to open a GitHub issue or pull request.

 - [Setup](#setup)
   - [Installation](#installation)